VILLASframework/documentation/doc/node/nodes/File.md

 A IO format identifier selecting the file format which is used for reading and writing from the file.

-See @ref node-formats for a complete list of supported formats.
+See @ref node-format-types for a complete list of supported formats.

 ## in.epoch (float) {#node-config-node-file-epoch}